DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-05-02-updating-the-service-to-align-with-the-new-govuk-brand.md

 ---
 title: Updating the service to align with the new GOV.UK brand
-description: We updated the service to reflect the new GOV.UK brand guidelines, which all government services must adopt by the end of June 2025
+description: We updated the service to reflect the new GOV.UK brand guidelines, which all government services must adopt by 25 June 2025 or as soon after this date as possible
 date: 2025-05-02
 tags:
   - gov.uk